g41797/matryoshka-io/kitchen/docs/matryoshka-readme-chat.md

 > Event loops, async I/O, channels, timers, and sockets solve execution.
 > They don't solve architecture.
 >
-> Matryoshka-io is a set of building blocks for organizing long-lived I/O-driven applications.
+> Matryoshka-Io is a set of building blocks for organizing long-lived I/O-driven applications.

 Now the reader knows why the project exists.